Best daily deals

 Should you wait for the Google Pixel Buds A Series 2?

-The original Google Pixel Buds A Series remain on sale at the time of this writing, and still stand proud as some of the best wireless earbuds for under $100.
-However, given that we expect the next-gen upgrade to cost more at launch than their predecessor, it’s reasonable to question whether the next-gen buds will be worth it.
+The original Google Pixel Buds A Series remain on sale from the company’s website and stand proud as some of the best wireless earbuds for under $100.
+However, given that the next-gen upgrade are expected to cost more at launch than their predecessor, it is reasonable to question whether the Pixel Buds A series 2 will be worth it.

 That said, the Google Pixel Buds A Series ($94 at Amazon) have proven themselves to be an excellent and affordable set of earbuds.
 Not only are they comfortable, but the addition of ear wings helps the buds remain secure during exercise.
 The buds also offer an IPX4 water resistance rating for sweatier workouts and the “Hey Google” voice assistant works seamlessly with Android to control your listening experience.
 If you are already part of the Google ecosystem, then the Pixel Buds A Series are a great choice.
-However, if you use an iPhone, you’ll miss out on important updates and features, such as Google Assisant support, bass boost, and in-ear detection.
-The inclusion of only SBC and AAC Bluetooth codecs also leaves those looking for a more stable and higher-quality connection in the lurch.
+However, if you use an iPhone, you’ll miss out on important updates and features.
+These include Google Assistant, bass boost, and in-ear detection.
+The SBC and AAC Bluetooth codecs also leave those looking for a more stable and higher-quality connection in the lurch.

 Google Pixel Buds A-Series